Nuffield Australia 2016 Scholar

-Overnight, Green Eggs’ sales dropped 70 per cent and they were left with no support as to what to do, what to change or how to move forward.
+Overnight, Green Eggs’ sales dropped 70% and they were left with no support as to what to do, what to change or how to move forward.
 The Health Department later found no salmonella on eggs used in that café, and all their on-farm tests came back negative.
 Mr Green paid tribute to their loyal customer base, hard work and ongoing commitment to best practice as pivotal in helping them get back on their feet, returning to full sales and production within a year.
 With the prospect of taking over the family business as well as the salmonella issue in the back of his mind, Mr Green applied for a Nuffield Scholarship and was a successful recipient in 2016 with the generous support of Australian Eggs.

 “I work in an industry that’s filled with passionate farmers, world class research and consumers who love the product, but the industry needs better mechanisms to future proof itself, particularly when it comes to food safety concerns,” Mr Green said.

 “We have a voluntary accreditation scheme that requires producers to adhere to best practice standards of production across areas such as hen welfare, food safety, environmental management and egg grading.
 The problem is that not all egg farmers are part of the scheme and we need to look at ways to encourage greater participation and deliver consistent outcomes across the industry.
-All the countries I studied on my Nuffield journey have schemes that go above and beyond the minimum.
+All the countries I studied have schemes that go above and beyond the minimum.
 In the United Kingdom for instance, there’s a voluntary accreditation scheme known as the Lion Code, and over 90 per cent of eggs are produced under it.
 Whilst voluntary, it is robust and carries consumer and regulatory faith.
 This means that if an issue arises on an egg farm, the government is willing to accept that the farm operates well above minimum best practice standards.”

 The Netherlands is considered a world leader in egg production and is self-sufficient in egg production and contributes around 40 per cent of Europe’s total shell egg exports.